vipinsun/TokenTaxonomyFramework-pub/taxonomy-model.md

 - .json - the artifact object serialized from the model.
 - .proto - the artifact's control descriptions
 - .md - the artifact's additional documentation or UML models
+- .docx - a documentation file that is created by the [TTF-Printer](tools/Readme.md).

 Other files can be placed in the artifact folder and be read into the model in binary.
 This is turned off for now, depending on requests if this is necessary.